muenchhausen/docker-squidguard/README.md

 For Squid basis configuration, please refer to the documentation of [sameersbn/docker-squid](https://github.com/sameersbn/docker-squid).

 The central configuration file of squidGuard is `squidGuard.conf`.
 You can customize it either by building your own docker image or by specifying the `-v /path/on/host/to/squidGuard.conf:/etc/squidguard/squidGuard.conf` flag in the docker run command.
+A simple documentation of how to configure squidGuard blacklists can be found in the [squidGuard configuration documentation](http://www.squidguard.org/Doc/configure.html).

 # Shell Access